patch0/inky-info-display/README.md

 # Inky Info Display

-This repo uses a template SVG to populate an information display for an Inky Impression
+This repo uses a template SVG to populate an information display for the [Pimoroni Inky Impression](https://pimoroni.com/impression).

+This follows in the footsteps of [Andrew Godwin's weatherboard](https://github.com/andrewgodwin/weatherboard), using a slightly different approach.
+I was originally put on to Andrew's work through Matthew Somerville's [write up about it](https://dracos.co.uk/wrote/inky-dashboard/).

 ![Inky Impression display showing the weather](inky-info-display.jpg)